AlFalahTaieb/itstimetolearncplusplus/README.md

 `Initialization gives a variable a value at the point when it is created.
 Assignment gives a variable a value at some point after it is created. `

+### What is an uninitialized variable?
+Why should you avoid using them?

+` An uninitialized variable is a variable that has not been given a value by the program (generally through initialization or assignment).
+Using the value stored in an uninitialized variable will result in undefined behavior. `

+### What is undefined behavior, and what can happen if you do something that exhibits undefined behavior?

+`Undefined behavior is the result of executing code whose behavior is not well defined by the language.
+The result can be almost anything, including something that behaves correctly. `

 </details>